 - Can I get a student loan to fund my studies?

 - The majority of UK and EU undergraduate students obtain a tuition fee loan up to £9,250 to pay their tuition fees.
 UK students can also apply for a maintenance loan to assist with living expenses while at university.
 The amount of the maintenance loan you can apply for will depend on your household income.
-The types and amounts of student finance you'll receive will depend on where you live, for more information please visit: www.slc.co.uk/students-and-customers.aspx.
+The types and amounts of student finance you'll receive will depend on where you live, for more information, please visit: www.slc.co.uk/students-and-customers.aspx.
 The maximum maintenance loan from Student Finance England for the 2018/2019 academic year, for a full time student living in England with a household income below £25,000 is £7,324 in total, if you are living at home.
-For more information on funding for undergraduates, click here.
+Find more information on undergraduate funding opportunities here.

 - Can I get a tuition loan if I am studying part-time?

 - Undergraduate part-time students can apply for a tuition fee loan from Student Finance England to cover their tuition costs.
 To be eligible for a tuition fee loan, this must generally be the first time you’ve studied for a higher education degree and you must complete a minimum of 25% of the equivalent full-time course load per year.
 Part-time students can apply for a maintenance loan.

 - How do I apply for a student loan?